andrewjbaumann/sudoku/README.txt

 Your grade will be based on the following:
 50% = Correctness (conformance to the requirements below) The program must compile and run on one of the G-lab machines.
-In addition, it must perform the functions outlined in the ìAssignmentî section.
+In addition, it must perform the functions outlined in the ‚ÄúAssignment‚Äù section.
 25% = Design
 The program must show a reasonable object-oriented decomposition of the assignment into classes and must be recursive.